 Smart Places is the term that is used to describe a town, a city, a village or even a community that is using data and emerging technology like IoT to address various local challenges such as minimising waste, optimising energy usage or reducing congestion.

 The concept of Smart Cities is well established, with many successful examples of cities globally and within the UK using intelligent technology to enhance the quality of life in urban environments.
 This is made possible by combining existing datasets with new data captured by Internet of Things (IoT) devices, allowing nearly all elements of the urban landscape - including transit networks, energy grids, lighting systems and parking monitors – to wirelessly broadcast their state and activity in real-time.
-This enables dynamic monitoring of the place, helping to predict issues before they occur and optimising the delivery of resources or services to match demand.
+This enables dynamic monitoring of the enviroment, helping to predict issues before they occur and optimising the delivery of resources or services to match demand.

 But we shouldn't stop at just making cities smart...